aaronsabellek/text_to_melody_converter/README.md

 # text-to-melody-converter
-Simple **Python module to convert text into melodies**.
+Simple **Python script to convert text into melodies**.

-The module contains one class and two functions:
+The script contains one class and two functions:

 The **class Connect()** connects characters to certain frequencies in a dictionary.
 It has to be imported to let the function convert() work.
 It also contains reference frequencies (c-h) that can be used.